David Bloom: Iraq reporting and death

 On April 6, 2003, Bloom was traveling with the U.S. Third Infantry Division in Iraq while covering the Iraq War in a vehicle pegged after his name, the "Bloom Mobile."
 It was a Ford F250 4 wheel drive Flatbed truck retrofitted with live television and satellite transmission equipment so he could continuously broadcast reports as troops made their way toward Baghdad.
 Reporting live, round-the-clock, as the American armored column fought north across the desert toward Baghdad, Bloom commented offhandedly on the cramped conditions, excessive heat and lack of sleep that came with the mission.

 He had been on assignment in Iraq for several weeks when a blood clot in his leg (deep vein thrombosis) traveled to an artery in his lungs, causing a fatal pulmonary embolism.
 "The clot in Bloom's leg was likely brought on by spending long days and nights cramped inside armored vehicles.
 One night he called Melanie from a satellite phone in the middle of the night, exposing himself to hostile fire just to get a few minutes outside of an armored tank because his legs had been cramping up."

 Personal life

-Bloom was survived by his wife, Melanie, and three daughters: Nicole, Christine, and Ava.
+Bloom was survived by his wife, Melanie, and three daughters: Nicole, an actress, Christine, and Ava.
 The Blooms were residents of Pound Ridge, New York at the time of his death.
 After his death, his widow began working with the Coalition to Prevent DVT and married Daniel McNulty in 2008.